Settling Insurance Claims Business License in Dubai

 7 | Obtain Central Bank of UAE approval where required |

-Licence fees at Dubai South Business Hub are competitive relative to other free zones, and packages often bundle visa entitlements with the annual licence cost.
+License fees at Dubai South Business Hub are competitive relative to other free zones, and packages often bundle visa entitlements with the annual license cost.
 It is advisable to engage a registered business setup adviser to obtain a precise cost breakdown tailored to your specific requirements.

 Licensing and Compliance Requirements

-Because settling insurance claims is a regulated financial activity, licence holders must be mindful of obligations beyond the free zone registration itself.
+Because settling insurance claims is a regulated financial activity, license holders must be mindful of obligations beyond the free zone registration itself.
 Key compliance considerations include:

 Registration with or notification to the Central Bank of the UAE for activities involving insurance intermediation